dobodu/Lilygo-Amoled-Micropython/README.md

 The driver involves a frame buffer of 600x450, requiring 540ko of available ram (T4-S3 version).
 The driver involves a frame buffer of 536x240, requiring 280ko of available ram (TDisplay S3 version).
+In a more general way, requirements are WIDTH x HEIGHT x 2 bytes or ram.

-Firmware is build with
+Latest firmware is build with
-- Micropython 1.23
+- Micropython 1.25
-- ESP IDF toolchain 5.2
+- ESP IDF toolchain 5.3

 Contents: